 These cars, with their short wheelbase and light weight, were immensely successful on the drag strips.
 The Melrose Missle became the first factory stock car to break the 12 second barrier in the quarter mile.
 These cars also did extremely well in shorter-track NASCAR and USAC circle-racing, but not so much so on the super speedways, where their aerodynamics and limited top end power would soon be rectified in the form of the 426 hemi.

 These cars did not move as well in the showrooms as they did on the tracks, being slaughtered by the competition.
-In 1962 1.4 million Americans chose a full size Chevy, 705k chose a Ford and only 183k took home a Plymouth tells the sad tale.
-That was a 12% drop fro Plymouth after an already terrible 1961.
+In 1962 1.4 million Americans chose a full size Chevy, 705k chose a Ford and only 183k took home a Plymouth; that tells the sad tale.
+That was a 12% drop for Plymouth after an already terrible 1961.

 And the Dodge fared worse, plummeting 25%, down to a mere 148k.
 Even the Corvair outsold it by a large margin.